EU General Data Protection Regulation (GDPR) and Data Processing Agreement

 What is GDPR and why is GDPR important?

-Like the Data Protection Directive that is presently in effect, GDPR includes provisions on international data transfer mechanisms.
-In order to comply with these provisions we have certified under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks, a mechanism that had been approved for cross border transfer of personal data under the Directive and expected to apply under GDPR as well.
+On the GDPR front, there are some provisions on international data transfer mechanisms.
+To comply with these we certified under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks, a mechanism that had been approved for cross border transfer of personal data under the Directive.

 From a product perspective, you have the ability to anonymize a user through the Customer section, which allows you to maintain their data in your numbers for consistency and legal/regulatory purposes, but evaporates their identification from our databases.
 We've also added the ability to completely delete a user and their history from our databases (including all of their financial history).